| (VICUS.COM (23 March 2000) -- Complementary

 cry from giving tapes of baroque music to people and asking them to

+listen as often as possible.
 Complementary therapies complement each other and benefit the

 patient when both are treated as equal partners in care.